Inverters

 Solar inverter works as DC-AC converter

 So what is an inverter?
 PV modules use the energy coming from the sun and turn it into direct current (DC).
 It can power lighting in your home and chargers for small devices, like a smartphone.
 But most home appliances function on alternating current (AC).
 This is where the power inverter for a home system comes into play: it turns direct current into alternating.
-The efficiency of an inverter is close to 100%, which means that almost no power loss occurs while it's working.
+The efficiency of an inverter is close to 100% but some energy always gets lost in the process

-Inverter types vary in prices, efficiency and purpose
+Inverter types vary in price, efficiency and purpose

 There are several types of PV inverters suitable for different budgets, energy needs and panel systems.
 Also it's important to understand whether you are planning to go off the grid with your system or stay connected to it.